Calling forth the spiral nature of life,

 When not writing, Yola upholds a private healing practice where she helps clients live fulfilling and authentic lives.
 She also teaches classes inspired by the Pachakuti Mesa Tradition, and hosts earth-honouring ceremonies and rituals.
 She lives in Chelsea, Québec.

 Yola is the author of a poetry book Hymns to the Beloved: A Call for Sacred Love.
-Her first novel, Remember Me, will be published soon.
+Her first novel, Remember Me, is now available in print or e-book.